alisagm/GULNcoastal/README.md

 ## Description

+**Work in Progress**: This package is under active development.
+Function signatures and behavior may change without notice.

 This package provides tools and functions for analyzing coastal monitoring data from Gulf Coast Network National Park units.
 It includes data processing, analysis, and visualization capabilities for coastal ecosystem monitoring.

 ## Installation